MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/_shared/create-azure-webapp-to-host-container.md

 You can configure Web App for Containers to automatically configure deployment as part of the CI/CD process so that the web app is automatically updated when a new image is pushed to the container registry (this feature uses a [webhook](https://docs.microsoft.com/azure/container-registry/container-registry-webhook)).
-However, by using a separate release pipeline in VSTS or TFS you gain extra flexibility and traceability.
+However, by using a separate release pipeline in Azure Pipelines or TFS you gain extra flexibility and traceability.
 You can:

 * Specify an appropriate tag that is used to select the deployment target for multi-environment deployments.
 * Use separate container registries for different environments.